PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

 3. Then list2 is subtracted from list1 and the primes found in stage1 are added
 4. The results from 3 are stored in a table, and this is considered the end result.

+### Alternative Algorithms

+Alternative algorithms and formulations for this implementation have been considered.
+The different variants are stored in the [attic](./attic/README.md) of this solution.

 ### Credits

 The Python part is based on the implementation from "Python/solution_2, by ssovest".